Creamy Herb Mushroom Chicken

 - Heat pan to medium high heat.
 Once it’s hot add your chicken thighs.
 You’ll know the pan is hot enough if you get a good sizzle when you add the chicken.
 Sprinkle with salt and pepper.

 - Brown chicken thighs on both sides.
 This can take 3 – 5 minutes per side.

 - Add mushrooms, chicken stock. coconut milk, dried parsley, dried basil, minced garlic, garlic powder, salt, and pepper to the pan.
 Cover and cook for 10 minutes or until chicken is cooked through.

 - Remove chicken thighs from pan.

-- Stir in your spinach and arugula.
+- Stir in your spinach (or spinach and arugula blend).

 - Place chicken thighs back in pan and top with chopped fresh thyme.

 - Serve over roasted potatoes, potato hash, cauliflower rice, or traditional rice to best take advantage of the yummy sauce.
-Enjoy!